 Low levels of testosterone (Low T) are additionally associated with metabolic syndrome -- a cluster of risk factors such as abnormal cholesterol and high blood pressure that boost risk of heart disease, stroke and type 2 diabetes as well as other risks to health.

 Testosterone Replacement Methods

 The Optimal Male office in Naples, Florida provides a number of different types of Testosterone replacement therapy because not every method is right for every lifestyle.
 These methods include:

 Testosterone Pellets.
 This FDA approved testosterone replacement therapy involves a simple in-office procedure where tiny Testosterone pellets are slipped into the subcutaneous fat where they slowly dissolve into the blood stream over 4 to 6 months.
 This therapy creates a very steady level of testosterone with minimal fluctuations (no peaks and valleys), allowing for optimal testosterone levels to be achieved without any daily applications, injections or planning.

 Intramuscular Testosterone Injections.

 This therapy consists of injecting testosterone into a muscular region, typically the buttocks, once every one to four weeks.
 If you prefer, the Optimal Male team in Naples, will train you to self-administer the injections so that you can do them from the convenience of your home.
 This therapy is very affordable but causes peaks and valleys in Testosterone levels making it difficult to achieve a steady hormone level.
-With Testosterone injections, it is important that our Naples medical team closely monitor your Testosterone levels via frequent blood work to ensure proper levels for long term success.
+With Testosterone injections, it is important that our Naples medical team closely monitor your Testosterone levels via frequent blood work to ensure proper levels of hormone replacement for long term success.